 As shown by the ‘List of Subscribers’ document (above), the Baghdadi community dominated Jewish life in Hong Kong.
 They were both its religious and social leaders and enjoyed close ties with the British ruling classes.
 Baghdadi families such as the Josephs, Kadoories, Gubbays, Abrahams and Raymonds were often closely related through family or business connections.
 The Sassoons are listed as the donors of the Synagogue, although by 1939 they no longer lived in Hong Kong.
 Subscribers such as Monia Talan (Russian), Harry Oscar Odell (Russian) and Dr. Siegfried Szarfstein Ramler (Polish) betray a small but significant non-Baghdadi presence.

-During the Japanese occupation of Hong Kong (1941 – 1945), Jewish residents were either interned as civilians, fought and died as part of the Hong Kong Volunteer Defence Corps (HKVDC), or because of their German nationality (Germany being an ally of Japan) were at liberty.
-Jewish soldiers who died defending Hong Kong included Hebert Samuel (German), the statistician at CLP, and Samuel Liborwich (British) of the Middlesex Regiment.
+During the Japanese occupation of Hong Kong (1941 – 1945), Jewish residents were either interned as civilians, fought and died as part of the Hong Kong Volunteer Defence Corps (HKVDC), or were at liberty because of their German nationality (Germany being an ally of Japan).
+Jewish soldiers who died defending Hong Kong included Hebert Samuel (German of Polish origin), the statistician at CLP, and Samuel Liborwich (British) of the Middlesex Regiment.